 "I've never been intimidated.
 It's just a game."

 How does this, your first matchup against James, compare to your first Lakers game?
-Madison Square Garden?
+Or to playing in Madison Square Garden?
 Do you have goosebumps?

 "I wouldn't say 'goosebumps.'
 Just being excited.
 I want to get out there and play."